 Mexico’s Yucatán Peninsula is home to some of the most famous holiday beach destinations worldwide.
 In 2018, the city of Cancún was ranked as the most popular tourist destination in Latin America based on the quantity of foreign tourists it hosts every year, and it was also among the cities with the largest international visitor spending.
-By 2020, it is expected that international arrivals in Cancún will exceed nine million per year.
+By 2019, international arrivals in Cancún could have exceeded the 6.1 million.
 The Riviera Maya, a coastline region to the Caribbean Sea encompassing the cities of Playa del Carmen and Tulum, is also among the most sought-after tourist destinations in Mexico.

 Resorts with all-inclusive buffets and amenities draw tourists to Mexico, particularly those interested in luxurious experiences.
-In 2018, vehicles devoted to luxury tourism accounted for over 37% of the whole touristic automobile fleet.
+In 2019, vehicles devoted to luxury tourism accounted for over 33 percent of the whole touristic automobile fleet.
 Nonetheless, the country is also heavily visited by budget tourists, for instance, young travelers backpacking across Latin America.
-Although not the cheapest city in Mexico, Mexico City was considered one of the ten most affordable places to backpack in 2019.
+Although not the cheapest city in Mexico, Mexico City was considered one of the ten most affordable places to backpack that same year.

 When it comes to booking accommodation in Mexico, Airbnb has gained popularity among travelers.
 The home rentals website has also become a convenient option for Mexican residents to increase their earnings.
 In fact, most Airbnb hosts in Mexico said they used the platform to have an additional income, while about half of them used the money to pay and maintain their homes.
 Moreover, half of the guests surveyed said they spent the extra money they saved by staying in Airbnb rentals on the local businesses of the communities they visited.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.